angeliquerivera/mongo-experiments/notes/async-await-promise-notes.md

 ## `async` keyword

 - An asynchronous function is a function that knows how to expect the possibility of the `await` keyword being used to invoke asychronous code.
-- Asychronous code is code that you run that needs time to eventually return a value.
+- Asynchronous code is code that you run that needs time to eventually return a value.
 Synchronous code can be evaluated immediately and return a value.

 ## Examples of asynchronous code

 - Database operations
+- APIs
 -